Where to Live in Romania: Large City vs Small Town vs Village

 On another occasion, my wife went the to get herself tested for allergies and the doctor didn’t have those special, disposable plastic thingies to puncture her skin with, but instead used a syringe’s needle to scratch her skin – all while my wife was looking at me terrified, with tears in her eyes.

 Finding work in smaller cities is difficult.
-Wages are also generally lower, even though the cost of living is also generally lower.
+Salaries are also lower in the smaller cities, even though the cost of living is also generally lower.

 There are few – if any – options to get hired and the most you can probably hope for is a job that requires no specialized training, which is paid minimum wage and not enough to live on.